 #43 on The Coolest Actors Eversee more on Daniel Craig

 In an interview with Yahoo News, Teri Hatcher, known for playing Paris Carver in the 1997 film Tomorrow Never Dies, said playing the role gave her no joy at all.
 "It's such an artificial kind of character to be playing that you don't get any special satisfaction from it," she said.
 Perhaps she finds her role in Tango & Cash more fulfilling?Source: Wikipedia

 Perhaps the most notorious trasher of the Bond role was Sean Connery.
 He said "'I have always hated that damned James Bond.
 I'd like to kill him.'"
 Connery feels that he has never been able to shed the image of James Bond, and therefore refuses to speak about the role nowadays.

 Connery also made a very controversial statement to Playboy about Bond's misogynistic tendencies.
 "I don't think there is anything particularly wrong about hitting a woman.
 If a woman is a bitch, or hysterical, or bloody-minded continually, then I'd do it.'"Source: The Guardian

-#85 on The Hottest Men Over 40see more on Sean Connery
+#6 on The Coolest Actors Eversee more on Sean Connery

 After playing the role of Q in two James Bond films, John Cleese left the franchise.
 He felt that Bond films were starting to play too much into Asian culture, standards, and ideals, and that the new format didn't inspire him.
 He said, "The big money was coming from Asia, from the Philippines, Vietnam, Indonesia, where the audiences go to watch the action sequences, and that's why, in my opinion, the action sequences go on for too long, and it's a fundamental flaw," Cleese said in 2014.Source: The Hollywood Reporter